cedricwalter/cedricwalter.github.io/_posts/blockchain/2020-04-13-cryptocurrency-monitor-with-unicorn-hat.md

 ![](/assets/images/2020/04/unicorn-hat-raspberry-pi.jpg)## Shopping list

-You need obviously a [raspberry pi](https://waltercedric.com/?s=raspberry), ideally with WIFI build in if you don’t like cables
+You need obviously a [raspberry pi](https://waltercedric.com/?s=raspberry), ideally with WI-FIbuild in if you don’t like cables

 - Raspberry Pi 1 is not supported by Unicorn Hat
 - [Raspberry pi](https://waltercedric.com/?s=raspberry) 2 , dual core, will require an Ethernet cable, can still be found on ebay, graiglist.
 Consume half the power of a PI 3 or 4